Robinyo/big-top/README.md

     cd big-top
     ionic build

-Then, run the following commands (they must be run in separate terminal sessions as `ionic serve` is blocking)
+To launch the project:

+In a terminal run the following command:

     ionic serve --no-open

+In another terminal run the following command:

     electron .

+**Note:** The commands must be run in separate terminal sessions as `ionic serve` is blocking.

 ## Scaffolding